-The following information describes the compensation of our five most highly compensated "officer holders" (as such term is defined in the Companies Law); with respect to the year ended December 31, 2021.
+The following information describes the compensation of our five most highly compensated "officer holders" (as such term is defined in the Companies Law) with respect to the year ended December 31, 2022.
 The five individuals for whom disclosure is provided are referred to herein as "Covered Office Holders."
-All amounts specified below are in terms of cost to the Company, translated to USD based on exchange rate as of December 31, 2021, and are based on the following components:
+All amounts specified below are in terms of cost to the Company, translated to USD based on exchange rate as of December 31, 2022, and are based on the following components:

 - Salary Costs.
-Salary Costs include gross salary, benefits and perquisites, including those mandated by applicable law which may include, to the extent applicable to each Covered Office Holder's, payments, contributions and/or allocations for pension, severance, car or car allowance, medical insurance and risk insurance (e.g., life, disability, accidents), phone, convalescence pay, relocation, payments for social security, and other benefits consistent with the Company's guidelines. - Performance Bonus Costs.
-Performance Bonus Costs represent bonuses granted to the Covered Office Holder's with respect to the year ended December 31, 2021, paid in accordance with the Covered Office Holder's performance of targets as set forth in his bonus plan, as well as a proportionate amount of a retention bonus that is related to the reported year, and approved by the Company's Compensation Committee and Board of Directors. - Equity Costs represent the expense recorded in our financial statements for the year ended December 31, 2021, with respect to equity-based compensation granted in 2021 and in previous years.
-For assumptions and key variables used in the calculation of such amounts see note 2s of our audited consolidated financial statements. - Ira Palti CEO until July 17, 2021.
-Salary Costs \$376,506; Performance Bonus Costs \$0; Equity Costs \$256,977. - Doron Arazi CEO commencing July 17, 2021.
-Salary Costs \$212,231; Performance Bonus Costs \$0; Equity Costs \$197,429. - Adrian Hipkiss Regional President of Europe and Oil & Gas.
-Salary Costs \$322,885; Performance Bonus Costs \$158,941; Equity Costs \$76,541. - Erez Schwartz Executive Vice President of Products until February 2022.
-Salary Costs \$306,589; Performance Bonus Costs \$0; Equity Costs \$64,511. - Mario Querner Regional President, Asia-Pacific and Africa.
-Salary Costs \$254,563; Performance Bonus Costs \$42,676 Equity Costs \$93,874.
+Salary Costs include gross salary, benefits and perquisites, including those mandated by applicable law which may include, to the extent applicable to each Covered Office Holder, payments, contributions and/or allocations for pension, severance, car or car allowance, medical insurance and risk insurance (e.g., life, disability, accidents), phone, convalescence pay, relocation, payments for social security, and other benefits consistent with the Company's guidelines. - Performance Bonus Costs.
+Performance Bonus Costs represent bonuses granted to the Covered Office Holder with respect to the year ended December 31, 2022, paid in accordance with the Covered Office Holder's performance of targets as set forth in his bonus plan, and approved by the Company's Compensation Committee and Board of Directors. - Equity Costs represent the expense recorded in our financial statements for the year ended December 31, 2022, with respect to equity-based compensation granted in 2022 and in previous years.
+For assumptions and key variables used in the calculation of such amounts see Note 2s of our audited consolidated financial statements.

+- Doron Arazi CEO- Salary Costs \$367,561; Performance Bonus Costs \$0; Equity Costs \$386,570. - Adrian Hipkiss Regional President of Europe and Oil & Gas until December 2022.
+Salary Costs \$320,546; Performance Bonus Costs \$84,604; Equity Costs \$3,235. - Ronen Rotstein Regional President, North America Salary Costs \$295,210; Performance Bonus Costs \$94,500 Equity Costs \$79,274. - Carlos Alvarez Regional President, Latin America.
+Salary Costs \$286,357; Performance Bonus Costs \$28,642; Equity Costs \$83,342. - Ulik Broida Executive Vice President Solutions Management.
+Salary Costs \$244,378; Performance Bonus Costs \$0; Equity Costs \$102,652.